NOR SWITCH

 WHO CAN JOIN?

-The study has ended.
+The study has been completed.

 Adult patients from all six disease indications for infliximab, on stable treatment with the original infliximab preparation and treated for at least 6 months, were eligible.

-WHAT DOES THE STUDY INCLUDE?
+WHAT DOES THE STUDY INVOLVE?